For California’s big cities, San Diego in a class by itself

 Supervisor Greg Cox said residents can support businesses and continue the state’s positive trajectory by wearing masks and social distancing.

 “Let’s not blow this opportunity,” he said.
-“Let’s work together to take care of our own destiny and show the rest of the state how it’s done.”
+“Let’s work together to control our own destiny and show the rest of the state how it’s done.”

 California, the nation’s most populous state, has had more than 717,000 confirmed virus cases, and the third-most deaths with more than 13,000.
 However, cases and hospitalizations have dropped precipitously since peaking in mid-July.
 In the last week, daily cases have fallen to an average of around 4,800, about half what they were at the peak, and the rate of positive tests has dropped to 4.4%.

 Things are even better in San Diego County, where the rate of positive tests has dropped to 3.8%.
-The county, with a population of 3.3 million that in California is second only to Los Angeles, and San Francisco are the only very large counties in the second-highest level of California’s new, four-tiered, color-coded system for reopening businesses.
+San Diego — with a population of 3.3 million that in California is second only to Los Angeles — and San Francisco are the only large urban counties in the second-highest level of the state’s new, four-tiered, color-coded system for reopening businesses.

 Every other county in Southern California and most others among the state’s 58 remain in the highest tier, which is purple, meaning many more nonessential businesses are closed, there’s no indoor dining and schools can’t return to in-person teaching unless they obtain a waiver to do so.